FelixMau/offshore_LCOE/README.md

 # offshore_LCOE
 Student Project to estimate LCOE and Energyharvest for offshore windturbines in Germany

-Within this Project an Streamlit app was
+Within this Project an Streamlit app was developed.

 ## How to use
 1. Git Clone Repository to your local machine and with Conda install Packages from `environment.yml`